danielnixon/playwarts/README.md

 #### GenTraversableLikeOps

-WartRemover's [ListOps](https://github.com/puffnfresh/wartremover#listops) wart only applies to `scala.collection.immutable.List`.
+WartRemover's [TraversableOps](https://github.com/wartremover/wartremover#traversableops) wart only applies to `scala.collection.Traversable`.
 The `GenTraversableLikeOps` wart extends it to everything that implements `scala.collection.GenTraversableLike`.

 `scala.collection.GenTraversableLike` has: